 Good fit for: Newer small business owners who haven’t established a strong credit history yet.

-Although these loans are difficult to qualify for, you can begin the process if you meet these minimum requirements:
+Although these loans are difficult to qualify for, you can begin the process if you meet these minimum requirements for a business loan:

 A conventional bank loan is a loan offered by banks, credit unions, and other popular financial institutions.
 Lenders provide you with funding, and as the borrower, you’re expected to pay it back within a fixed term.
 Unlike SBA loans, conventional bank loans are not backed by the government.